cea-hpc/modules/doc/source/design/module-tags.rst

 It makes code more complex as full path designation has to be passed as argument along short name to get all tags applying to module.

+When checking tag definition for stickiness, if tag is set over full path module then it means stickiness applies to fully qualified module.
+Thus it cannot be swapped by another version of this module.
+Defining stickiness over full path module directory is not possible as full path designation should match a modulefile.

 .. vim:set tabstop=2 shiftwidth=2 expandtab autoindent: